 It is important for the applicants/recipients to understand they are certifying the accuracy of the information when they sign the Application for Child Care Assistance.
 The DSS/LPA worker must assist the applicant or household in obtaining verification as needed.
-The DSS/LPA worker must have every check stub received during the base period month.
-If every check stub is not available, the worker must accept any reasonable documentary evidence if the verification adequately proves the information provided on the application.
+The DSS/LPA worker must also accept any reasonable documentary evidence if the verification adequately proves the information provided on the application.